Root Human Factors and Symptomatic Human Factors

 Specifically, the Human Factor of Pressure that is universally common in aviation SMS relates to the pressure of performance vs preparation.
 Aviation carriers all rely on their services to make money and drive the business.
 These requisite services usually hinge on time-sensitive and quality actions.

-Time and quality and create pressures to perform at all levels of an organization.
-It some (or many) cases, it causes:
+Time and quality create pressures to perform at all levels of an organization.
+In some (or many) cases, it causes:

 - Lack of Awareness: employees may be so focused on completing a task that they fail to notice potential hazards;

 - Fatigue: plain and simple, extended periods of pressure will result in both physical and mental exhaustion;

-- Distraction: employees may be distracted from following the correct procedures by cutting corners in order to complete the task; and
+- Distraction: employees may be distracted from following the correct procedures by cutting corners to complete the task; and

 - Stress: stress is almost always the result of certain pressures, and can cause risky, irrational behavior.

-Pressure has far-reaching implications into the emotional and psychological state of all employees.
-In organizations that strive to maintain low pressure environments, employees have more mental energy to be aware, more time to focus, and fewer reasons to be stressed out.
+Pressure has far-reaching implications for the emotional and psychological state of all employees.
+In organizations that strive to maintain low-pressure environments, employees have more mental energy to be aware, more time to focus, and fewer reasons to be stressed out.

 3 – Human Factor #12: Norms

 An aviation SMS' existing norms play a critical role in the functioning of the SMS.
 Norms can be expected duties and responsibilities, the goals of the aviation safety management system, or the behavior of employees and management.

-Aviation SMS environment with risky norms almost always result in two things:
+Aviation SMS environment with risky norms almost always results in two things:

 - Lack of Knowledge: as employees don’t have incentive to learn and therefore improve safety behavior;